6 min read

-As well as being relevant, the process of purchasing additional items needs to be simple, capitalising on the moment the customer decides to make a purchase.
+As well as being relevant, the process of purchasing additional items needs to be simple, capitalizing on the moment the customer decides to make a purchase.
 Customers who are prompted to purchase supplementary items when booking online should easily be able to add these additional items to their basket in a single click.

 The easier this process is, the more likely customers are to increase their overall basket value without having to search around to find what you have to offer.

 Merchandise on your website

 The point of booking is also a good opportunity to sell merchandise items, such as programs or apparel, specific to the event the customer is booking for.
 Selling these items online in advance entices the customer to become more engaged with the event they will attend.
 Plus, it improves the customer experience as you reduce the pre-show and intermission lines.